Fire risk assessments: how often must they be done?

 By Kavita Bharti – Legal Adviser

 On 26 May 2020 the Ministry of Housing, Communities and Local Government published amendments to the guidance in Approved Document B (fire safety) volume 1 following their consultation on sprinklers and other fire safety measures in new high-rise blocks of flats which was launched in September 2019.
 The changes are:

 - Sprinkler systems should be fitted in blocks of flats with a top storey more than 11m above ground level; and

 - Wayfinding signage for the fire and rescue service should be provided in blocks of flats with a top storey more than 11m above ground level.
 It was agreed that there should be a more consistent approach to wayfinding signage for fire and rescue services in Approved Document B.

-This change in guidance comes into force on 26 November 2020.
+This change in guidance came into force on 26 November 2020.
 The 2019 edition of approved Document B will continue to apply where a building notice or an initial notice has been given to, or full plans deposited with, a local authority before 26 November 2020 and either the building work to which it relates: